OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 - Replicate an environment that the application is intended to run on.
 - As a tester you don't need to bypass root detection and can use objection to package the app with the Frida Gadget.

-In order to dynamically analyze the application, you can rely on [Objection](https://github.com/sensepost/objection) which is leveraging Frida.
-One way to use objection is to [patch the APK](https://github.com/sensepost/objection/wiki/Patching-Android-Applications#patching---patching-an-apk) with the [frida-gadget](https://www.frida.re/docs/gadget/).
-Objection communicates then using a Python API with the mobile phone through the installed Gadget application.
+In order to dynamically analyze the application, you can also rely on [objection](https://github.com/sensepost/objection "objection") which is leveraging Frida.
+However, in order to be able to use objection on non-rooted devices you have to perform one additional step: [patch the APK](https://github.com/sensepost/objection/wiki/Patching-Android-Applications#patching---patching-an-apk "patching - patching an APK") to include the [Frida gadget](https://www.frida.re/docs/gadget/ "Frida Gadget") library.
+Objection communicates then using a Python API with the mobile phone through the installed Frida gadget.

 In order to accomplish this, the following commands can set you up and running: